colinsullivan/supercollider-redux-sequencers/README.md

     $ npm run start_example

-### Sampler
-This example demonstrates a sampler that requires samples are loaded.

-    $ npm run start_sampler_example

 ### Parameterized
-This example demonstrates how a SuperCollider pattern can be parameterized through the state store.
+This example demonstrates one way a SuperCollider pattern can be parameterized through the state store.
 See `ParamExampleSequencer` in the quark.

     $ npm run start_parameter_example

+### Sampler
+This example demonstrates a sampler that requires samples are loaded.  **NOTE**: This example depends on [cs-supercollider-lib](https://github.com/colinsullivan/cs-supercollider-lib).
+Perhaps best useful for reference.

+    $ npm run start_sampler_example

 ## Unit Tests